DevWoody856/django_calendar_api/README.md

 As a reminder, DB_HOST is the service name of the database in docker-compose.yaml.
 In this docker configuration, it is `db_book_220329`.

-For the items related to google calender, service_account_email, credentials, and calendarId, please get your own in the GCP admin.
+For the items related to google Calendar, service_account_email, credentials, and calendarId, please get your own in the GCP admin.

+In particular, "credentials" must specify the path of the credentials file.
+So, first, get the credential file from GCP.
+(See the blog post on how to get)

 Also, this time the secret key is written directly in `settings.py`.